 The primary considerations when selecting peanut varieties are yield, grade factors, disease, pests, and drought and heat response.
-A good practice is recording for each field the variety, yield, rainfall, and disease and insect incidence every year.
+A good practice for farmers is recording for each field the variety, yield, rainfall, and disease and insect incidence every year.
 This will allow producers to identify the most productive and less problematic fields, also the most productive varieties for each field.
 In disease prone fields, plant disease tolerant varieties.
 For example, Bailey, Sullivan, and Wynne are good choices for Cylindrocladium black rot (CBR) infected fields.
 Varieties with resistance to the tomato spotted wilt virus (TSWV) can be planted early but the sensitive ones later.

 To alleviate the risks associated with peanut production plant several varieties instead of only one each year.
 A good source of information regarding selection of the best Virginia market type peanut varieties is the Peanut Variety and Quality Evaluation (PVQE) program.
 The results of multi-location tests within this program are updated every year and available at http://pubs.ext.vt.edu/category/crops.html.
-Hard copies of the results are also available and, if you do not receive a copy, email Pam Copeland at peure@echange.vt.edu to be included on the mailing list.
+Hard copies of the results are also available and, if you do not receive a copy, email Dr. Joseph Oakes, Research Associate in my program, at jcoakes@vt.edu to be included on the mailing list.

 Commercially available Virginia type peanut varieties include Bailey, Sullivan, Wynne, Sugg, and Titan.
 From these, Sullivan and Wynne are the most recent releases.
-CHAMPS, Gregory, and NC-V 11 are still grown on reduced acreage in Virginia and Carolinas.
-The other cultivars included in this guide are obsolete or grown on very limited acreage.
+The other cultivars included in this guide are obsolete or grown on very limited acreage but they are included here for comparison with the new cultivars.
 These varieties were developed by the North Carolina State University and Virginia Tech breeding programs and released through the PVQE program.
 In general, these varieties have high yields, and big pod and kernel size.
 The most recent ones, Sullivan, Wynne, Bailey and Sugg, have improved disease resistance, in particular early leaf spot, TSWV, CBR, and Sclerotinia blight (SB) resistance.
 CHAMPS is the earliest with only 135 days after planting (DAP) and Perry the latest with 165 DAP required to reach maturity.
 Sullivan and Wynne have the high oleic fatty acid trait that extends the shelf life of peanuts from 2 weeks to 40 weeks.